tsunami416604/azure-docs.hu-hu/articles/machine-learning/service/resource-known-issues.md

 ## <a name="databricks"></a>Databricks

-Databricks és az Azure Machine Learning problémákat.
+Databricks és Azure Machine Learning problémák.

 ### <a name="failure-when-installing-packages"></a>Hiba a csomagok telepítésekor